Houston Alimony Lawyer

 Alimony or spousal support, known as spousal maintenance in Texas, is money paid to a spouse after or during a divorce to help support their needs.
 After getting divorced, one of the spouses might have disabilities or economic needs that they do not have the ability to pay for.
 Even if you are willing and able to work after a divorce, it may take you time to get job training or find a job that will hire you, and spousal maintenance can be vital in the meantime.

 The Queenan Law Firm’s Houston alimony lawyers represent husbands and wives in divorce cases and alimony cases, working to help them get the support they need.
-For a free case consultation, call our law offices today.
+For a case consultation, call our law offices today.
 Our phone number is (817) 476-1797.

 Qualifications for Alimony in Houston, TX